 - Support Engineer

-The role DevOps engineer has permissions to manage Azure entities in Composite Application ‘Order verification and processing ‘and ‘Inventory management ‘.
+The role DevOps engineer has permissions to manage Azure resources in Composite Application ‘Order verification and processing ‘and ‘Inventory management ‘.

-The role Support engineer has permissions to read data from Azure entities in Composite Application ‘Record keeping ‘and ‘Inventory management ‘.
+The role Support engineer has permissions to read data from Azure resources in Composite Application ‘Record keeping ‘and ‘Inventory management ‘.